Wee Care

 It is anticipated once a mother has satisfactorily completed the program, she will:

-• Have improved parenting behaviours and emotional responses such as empathy and warmth;
+• Have improved parenting behaviours and emotional responses such as empathy and warmth.

-• Have access to people who can support her; and
+• Have access to people who can support her;

 • Know how to access community resources and services to meet her family’s needs.